-✤ Mount the compressor no more than 45 degrees from vertical.
-The top of the compressor is indicated by the port fittings, the clutch coil wire, and the ground screw.

-✤ Allow clearance for the compressor hose assemblies and belt adjustment if the compressor is mounted under the engine.

-✤ An optional low profile head is available for installations with little top clearance and allows the hoses to exit straight back.

-We recommend that the compressor be driven by its own belt.

-✤ A single hi-power "A" belt is all that is required to drive the compressor.

-✤ A five-inch diameter pulley is required to drive the compressor.
-The compressor speed ratio should not exceed the crank shaft speed of the engine.
-This ratio will give proper cooling at a fast idle and also allow operation at cruising RPM's.

-The compressor will draw up to two horsepower.
-It should be ruggedly bolted.

-The extra pulley on the compressor may be used to drive a pump or an alternator.

-The compressor may be mounted to a fabricated bracket that is bolted to the engine.

-✤ A jackshaft may be used to drive the compressor.

-The compressor may rotate in either direction.

-OFF-ENGINE MOUNTS

-Engine motion is a torsional load, concentric around the crankshaft.
-At the crankshaft center, the engine is stationary.
-This allows off-engine mounting of the compressor.
-Side loads on the clutch pulley do not affect the compressor since the construction of the free wheel pulley puts all load on the compressor case.
-This protects the compressor bearing and shaft seal from failure and leaks from load.
-The compressor is a very smooth device and may be hard mounted on the engine beds or other members attached to the hull.
-It will not introduce any vibration or noise by this mounting, and in many cases a much stronger mount is possible.
-The drive belt will not transmit any engine vibration to the boat.
-The compressor pulley and the engine drive pulley are large and will provide plenty of belt contact without excessive tightening, so off-mounting will not "ground-out" a flex mounted engine.

-PULLEY MOUNTING ON ENGINES

-It is imperative that the extra pulley be mounted to the engine crank pulley using lock washers or thread lock adhesive / sealant.

-Failure to lock attachment bolts will allow the bolts to loosen, causing damage and possible danger from flying parts.

-Bolts should be tightened to a torque setting recommended for the diameter and grade of bolt being used.

-We recommended adhesive/sealant: Loctite 271 by Loctite corporation of Newington, CT. and Cleveland, OH.
+- ❖ When mounted, the compressor must not lay over more than 45 degrees from vertical.
+The port fittings, the clutch coil wire, and the ground screw indicate the top of the compressor. - ❖ Allow clearance for the compressor hose assemblies and belt adjustment if the compressor is mounted under the engine. - ❖ An optional low profile head is available that requires little top clearance and allows the hoses to exit straight back. - ❖ We recommend that the compressor be driven by it's own belt. - ❖ A single hi-power "A" belt is all that is required to drive the compressor. - ❖ The compressor should be driven by a pulley five inches in diameter.
+The compressor speed ratio should not exceed the crankshaft speed of the engine.
+This ratio will give proper cooling at a fast idle and also allow operation at cruising RPM's. - ❖ The compressor will draw up to five horsepower.
+It should be ruggedly bolted. - ❖ The extra pulley on the compressor may be used to drive a pump or alternator. - ❖ The compressor may be mounted to a fabricated bracket that is bolted to the engine. - A jackshaft may be used to drive the compressor. - The compressor may rotate in either direction.